yunxuanuiuc/CS598DLH_Final_Project/README.md

 ## CS598DLH_Final_Project

 # Reproducibility of Learning Patient Representations from Text
 This repository is the implementation of Reproducibility of Learning Patient Representations, published by Dligach and Miller in 2018.(https://arxiv.org/pdf/1805.02096.pdf).
 T. Dligach, D. & Miller.
 2018.
-Learning patient repre- sentations from text.
-Association for Computational Linguistic, pages 119–123.
+Learning patient representations from text.
+Association for Computational
+Linguistic, pages 119–123.

 Link to Original Paper's Code Repo: https://github.com/dmitriydligach/starsem2018-patient-representations